 Lutes Casino - Yuma

 In Arizona's West Coast, three generations of the Lutes family have owned and operated Yuma's Lutes Casino.
-And if the current family trajectory continues, it's likely that there will also be a fourth generation in charge of the popular downtown eatery known for its pool tables, cold brews and the "especial," a hamburger-hot dog combo, spiked with hot sauce.
+And if the current family trajectory continues, it's likely that there will also be the fourth generation in charge of the popular downtown eatery known for its pool tables, cold brews and the "Especial," a hamburger-hot dog combo, spiked with hot sauce.

 Lutes Casino is housed in a two-story brick building dating back to about 1900.
 It was built on Main Street as a general store, with an upstairs hotel.
 In the 1920s, it became the Casino Billiard Parlor, with pool tables and, most likely, covert gambling.